MicrosoftDocs/dynamics365smb-docs/business-central/across-share-data.md

 ---
 # Sharing Data with Business Central

-Collaboration among people inside and outside an organization is integral part of most businesses. [!INCLUDE[prod_short](includes/prod_short.md)] offers several features for sharing business data, like a list of records or a specific record, with others&mdash;even those who don't have a Business Central license in some cases.
+Collaboration among people inside and outside an organization is integral part of most businesses.
+As outlined in this article, [!INCLUDE[prod_short](includes/prod_short.md)] offers several features for sharing business data, like a list of records or specific records. <!--, with others&mdash;even those people who don't have a Business Central license in some cases.--

-With all these features, access to data is protected by the license and permissions system of Business Central.
+With all these features, access to data is protected by the license and permissions of Business Central.

 ## Copying a link